 Experience Loch Ard Gorge: Shipwreck tales & scenic views

 Just along the Great Ocean Road is the Loch Ard Gorge—a dramatic, cliff-lined cove that’s as rich in history as it is in natural beauty.
-A short drive from the famous Twelve Apostles, this spot is known for its striking rock formations, turquoise waters, and the incredible story of the Loch Ard shipwreck.
+A short drive from the famous Twelve Apostles, this spot is known for its striking rock formations, turquoise waters, and the story of the Loch Ard shipwreck.
 It's a popular stop on full-day tours from Melbourne, and for good reason.

 Why Loch Ard Gorge deserves your stop